 - Units that have died during the age are released from Valhalla back to players’ inventories.

-Your rage, axes, and horns stats can be increased by successfully pillaging provinces with icon showing which stat it will improve.
+Your rage, axes, and horns stats can be increased by successfully pillaging provinces with icons showing which stat it will improve.
 When you declare to pillage, everyone else has the option to come and try to save the province.
 When players decide which units they will move (this move is free) to defend, they also place a face-down card to enhance their battle ability.

 Battle values (together with hidden cards) are then calculated and the winner of the battle is declared.
 Defeated units are sent to Valhalla.
 Only the pillaging player can receive the benefits of the province and only if he won the fight.
 The combat system reminds me a lot of Scythe – it has a fixed strength component along with a hidden component without a random factor.